 We believe that dollar-based net retention rate is a key metric to measure the long-term value of our customer relationships because it is driven by our ability to retain and expand the recurring revenue generated from our existing customers.
 Our dollar-based net retention rate compares the recurring revenue from a set of customers against the same metric for the prior 12-month period on a trailing basis.
 Given the repeat buying pattern of our customers and that the average term of our contracts is more than 12 months, we measure this metric over a set of customers who were with us as of the last day of the same reporting period in the prior fiscal year.
-Our dollar-based net retention rate includes customer attrition.
-We have not experienced a material increase in customer attrition rates in recent periods.
 For the denominator, to calculate our dollar-based net retention rate for a particular trailing 12-month period, we first establish the ARR from all active subscriptions as of the last day of the same reporting period in the prior fiscal year.
 This effectively represents recurring dollars that we expect in the next 12-month period from the cohort of customers that existed on the last day of the same reporting period in the prior fiscal year.
 For the numerator, we measure the ARR for that same cohort of customers representing all subscriptions based on confirmed customer orders booked by us as of the end of the reporting period.
 Dollar-based net retention rate is obtained by dividing the ARR in the current trailing 12-month period by the previous trailing 12-month period.
-Refer to the section entitled "Management's Discussion and Analysis-Certain Factors Affecting Our Performance-Follow-On Sales" for additional information on how we establish ARR.
+Refer to the section entitled "Management's Discussion and Analysis- Certain Factors Affecting Our Performance-Follow-On Sales" for additional information on how we establish ARR.

-Trai iling 12 Months Ended July Trailing 12 Months Ended 2015 2016 2017 January 31, 2018 Dollar-based net retention rate 116% 115 % 115% 122%
+Tra iling 12 Months Ended July 3 Trailing 12 Months Ended 2015 2016 2017 October 31, 2017 Dollar-based net retention rate 116% 115% 115% 116%